 Interviews with Kenny Dope have been something of quite rare along with time.
 Could it be that our man felt too shy for this?
-Havin’ known Masters At Work for ages, I can only remember of a couple of answers he would give during our interviews, obviously more inclined to leave Louie (Vega) dealing with this matter, until a memorable first face to face conversation we would have back in 2004 prior to the release of the vol.2 of the ‘Pure’ compilation…
+Havin’ known Masters At Work for ages, I can only remember of a couple of answers he would give during our interviews.
+Obviously more inclined to leave Louie (Vega) dealing with this matter.
+This until a memorable first face to face conversation we would have back in 2004 before the release of the vol.2 of the ‘Pure’ compilation…

-Times are changing, and people too, with Louie Vega and Kenny Dope embarked on their respective projects as if, apart from their work together, they’d felt the need to prove themselves that they were able to deal with the conception of their own work, thus enabling them to increase their need for each other for the time they might be getting back together at work…
+Times are changing, and people too.
+With Louie Vega and Kenny embarked on their respective projects.
+As if, apart from their work together, they’d felt the need to prove themselves that they were able to deal with the conception of their own work.
+Thus enabling them to increase their need for each other for the time they might be getting back together at work…

 “The new generations haven’t been brought up with vinyls, not to say 7 inches.
 They’ve come along with computers and don’t give a sh** about all of this, as long as they get the track!”

-You’ve got the reputation of an avid music collector and, as such myself, compilations come up as another way to share music we love and therefore eventually telling people a bit of ourselves…
+You’ve got the reputation of an avid music collector and, as such myself, compilations come up as another way to share music we love.
+Thus eventually telling people a bit of ourselves…

 This meaning a post-production work while mixing…